Sea Level Rise : Hawaiʻi Sea Level Rise Viewer

 Sea Level Rise Projections For Modeling

 Coastal hazards were modeled using global sea level rise projections from the 5th Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC), the United Nations body of leading climate scientists and governmental representatives.
 The IPCC AR5 identified four sea level rise scenarios based on Representative Concentration Pathways (RCPs) for Greenhouse Gas (GHG) emissions (IPCC 2014).
 The IPCC AR5 “business-as-usual” GHG emissions scenario, RCP8.5, was used to model exposure to sea level rise.
-This scenario assumes GHG emissions continue to increase at their current rate and predicts as much as 3.2 feet of sea level rise by the year 2100.
+This scenario assumes GHG emissions continue to increase at their current rate and predicts as much as 3.2 feet of Global Mean Sea Level (GMSL) rise by the year 2100 (Figure 1).

-Recent observations and projections suggest that 3 feet or more of sea level rise could occur earlier than 2100 and even as early as year 2060 under more recently published extreme scenarios (Sweet et al. 2017).
-As such, questions remain around the exact timing of that rise due largely to uncertainties around the future behavior of Earth’s cryosphere and global GHG emission trajectories.
+Recent observations and projections suggest that 3 feet or more of GMSL rise could occur earlier than 2100 and even as early as the 2060s under more recently published extreme scenarios (Figure 2, Sweet et al. 2017).
+As such, questions remain around the exact timing of that rise due largely to uncertainties around global GHG emission trajectories and the future behavior of Earth’s cryosphere.
 For this reason, the Report recommends that the magnitude and rate of sea level rise be tracked as new projections emerge and the State begin planning for 3.2 feet of sea level rise now.
 It is also important to recognize that global sea level rise will not stop at year 2100, but will likely continue for centuries.

 Sea Level Rise Exposure Area (SLR-XA)